 The operators who have met the licensing and regulation requirements set by the MGCB will be granted permission to launch when the MGCB gives the go-ahead.
 During the board meeting, Kalm mentioned there are three operators who have met that criteria and are ready to launch now.

-He also stated the MGCB won’t hold up any operators once they do meet the licensing requirements, and that the timeline for when certain operators launch will be up to them and how quickly they can finalize their licensing and regulatory requirements.
+He also stated the MGCB won’t hold up any operators once they do meet the licensing requirements, and that the timeline for when certain Michigan online casinos launch will be up to them and how quickly they can finalize their licensing and regulatory requirements.

 “We will launch whoever is ready,” Kalm said.
 “By that I mean they are not quite ready yet.
 There are some documents needed, and some last-minute internal control issues we are dealing with and some licensing.
 We have some that are closer than others.
 We have three providers ready to go with online gaming and sports betting.
 When (the operators) have their whole package ready, they’ll get the OK to go.

 “We won’t differentiate.
 If they have all their suite of games ready, they can launch.
 If they have only sports betting ready, they can launch.
 We don’t want to stand in the way.
 We want all the safeguards in place.
 We’re not saying who goes first and goes second, we’re saying let’s go.”